April 30, 2024

 He went clothed in nothing but

-As a show of good faith, here is one reference I can show, in a pair of verses by the pre-Islamic warlord Durayd ibn al-Summa (meter: ṭawīl):
+As a show of good faith, here is one reference I can show, in a pair of verses by the pre-Islamic warlord Durayd ibn al-Simma (meter: ṭawīl):

-At this, I told ‘Abd Allah: “They’re the ones who are going down.”
+at which I told ‘Abd Allah: “They’re the ones who are going down,”

-He called back to me that morning, as spears went for him
+and he called back as spears went for him on that morning

 the way a stretched weaving is struck by ṣayāṣī.

-A ṣīṣa, pl. ṣayāṣī, is a weaving tool, and literally it is a "horn," and when you see one in the hand of a present-day Bedouin weaver you'll understand why:
+A ṣīṣiya, pl. ṣayāṣī, is a weaving tool, and literally it is a "horn," and when you see one in the hand of a present-day Bedouin weaver you'll understand why:

 A woman's hand holds a small piece of curving horn.
 A woman's hand inserts a piece of horn between white and black warp threads.